Deploy Redis Enterprise Software on Kubernetes

 You can track the progress by examining the StatefulSet associated with the cluster:

-kubectl rollout status sts/test-rec
+kubectl rollout status sts/my-rec

 or by looking at the status of all of the resources in your namespace: